 At its core, a fancy shot is just that: small, mighty, and made to stand out.
 It’s a creative little crowd-pleaser that brings a big vibe to a tiny glass.

-Also see: 8 Popular Layered Cocktails that Always Make a Splash
+Also see: 8 Popular Layered Cocktails That Make a Splash

 Essential tools & ingredients for fancy shots